caBattista/Cubegame/README.md

 + This is a game written purely in javascirpt using Node.js and three.js as its only dependancies.
   + It uses it's own System for lazy loading and ui rendering.
 (No Frameworks such as Rect or Angular were used)
 + It uses websockets as it's main way of comunicaiton.
   + Spacial Hashgrids are used in an attemt to reduce the traffic over the websockets.
+    + Cost reduction needs to be achieved here
 + Containers hosted on heroku with a shared Postgress database have been tested

+## Future plans

++ Possibly try to use AI tools to reduce the traffic even further by using generated approximaitons of positions.

 ## State of the game